Meadowbrook

 Income levels sit below national averages according to AreaSearch assessment

 The suburb of Meadowbrook had a median taxpayer income of $51,879 and an average income of $56,233 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national average.
-Greater Brisbane had a median income of $58,236 and an average income of $72,799 during the same period.
-Based on Wage Price Index growth of 9.91% since the financial year 2023, current estimates for Meadowbrook would be approximately $57,020 (median) and $61,806 (average) as of September 2025.
-Census data shows that household income ranks at the 47th percentile ($1,701 weekly), while personal income sits at the 24th percentile.
-In Meadowbrook, 40.0% of the population falls within the $1,500 - $2,999 income range, which aligns with regional levels where this cohort represents 33.3%.
+This was below the national average, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799 during the same period.
+Based on Wage Price Index growth of 9.91% since the financial year 2023, current estimates would be approximately $57,020 (median) and $61,806 (average) as of September 2025.
+According to census data, household income ranks at the 47th percentile with a weekly income of $1,701, while personal income sits at the 24th percentile.
+In Meadowbrook, 40.0% of the population, which equates to 1,316 individuals, fall within the $1,500 - $2,999 income range, aligning with regional levels where this cohort likewise represents 33.3%.
 Housing affordability pressures are severe in Meadowbrook, with only 83.0% of income remaining after housing costs, ranking at the 46th percentile.

 Frequently Asked Questions - Income